M-watermelon/WatermelonBlog/_posts/2023-11-29-Cybersecurity-Club.md

 #### I made them for the cybersecurity section of the computer science club, because I wanted to present a new topic for that meeting.

+Note: I did not create the theme, I used a "computer science" theme from slidesgo.